PAID FAMILY LEAVE

 WHAT IMPACT DOES PAID FAMILY LEAVE HAVE?

-Paid family leave policies providing a minimum of 6 weeks of paid leave to new parents increase the length and likelihood of leave-taking, increase mothers’ labor force participation, improve mothers’ mental health, and foster better child-parent relationships and child health.
+Paid family leave policies providing a minimum of 6 weeks of paid leave to new parents increase the length and likelihood of leave-taking, increase mothers’ labor force participation, improve parents’ mental health, and foster better child-mother relationships and child health.
 This 6-week threshold is based on comprehensive reviews of rigorous causal studies.
 Namely, most of the rigorous causal evidence assessed the efficacy of California’s paid family leave policy, which provided 6 weeks of benefits from 2004 to 2020.
 Although more states are now offering up to 12 weeks of paid leave, these longer programs have not been rigorously studied yet.

 More Research Is Needed to Determine the Potential of Paid Family Leave to Reduce Disparities